You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Taking responsibility for your inner world is the foundation of freedom.

-No one can make you angry, sad, or anxious.
+No one can make you mad, sad, or anxious.

 Your emotional experience is created by your perception of events, not by events themselves.